ARITRA2004/Finance_Tracker/Readme.md

 - 1. all the expenses (backend only)
 - 2. the username means the email (backend only)
 - 3. Now user will login can see their datas (backend only)

+# //getIncomeData
+- create the file and almost done